 The school follows the procedures set out in its "Record Management Policy" for the storage and management of SEN information.
-All documentation, data and personal details are stored on the school's systems according to the school's Data Protection, GDPR and Confidentiality policies.
+All documentation, data and personal details are stored on the school's SIM system in accordance with the school's Data Protection, GDPR and Confidentiality policies.
+Staff are aware of their accountability to keep children's SEND information safe and confidential.